KizKizz/pso2_mod_manager/README.md

 - Backup originals from the game, restore when unapplying mods
 - Auto apply checksum and reapply mods if they are being unapply after game update
 - Preview mods by hovering mouse cursor on them, and right click to zoom on an image (if there are images [.jpg, .png] or videos [.mp4, .webm] included inside the mod)
-- Search (literally any keyword, even .ice file), favorites list
+- Search (any keyword, even .ice file names)
+- Organize mods into Favorite, Set List

 and more..